nbrumont/user-service/readme.md

    <code>mvn clean install</code>
 3. Start a dev server : <code>mvn spring-boot:run</code> or a prod server <code>java -jar
    target/user-service-0.0.1.jar</code>
-4. Database administration console is available at http://localhost:8080/users/h2-console (jdbc url is jdbc:h2:mem:user)
+4. Database administration console is available at http://localhost:8080/users/h2-console (jdbc url is jdbc:h2:mem:user, the rest is default)

 ### Using the API